bartsolutions/bartsolutions.github.io/_posts/2020-11-20-safari-extension.md

 ---
 layout: post
-title: Convert a Chrome Extension to a Safari Web Extenion
+title: Convert a Chrome Extension to Safari Web Extension
 summary: A step by step guide to convert a Chrome extension to a Safari web extension, and upload to Mac App Store
 ---